Coloring, list coloring, and fractional coloring in intersections of matroids: A topological tool

 An abstract complex $\C$ has a geometric realization $||\C||$, obtained by positioning its vertices in general position in $\R^n$ for large enough $n$ ($n=2\cdot rank(\C)-1$ suffices, for example any rank-2 complex, namely a graph, can be realized without fortuitous intersections in $\mathbb R^3$) and representing every face by the convex hull of its vertices, the ``general position'' condition guaranteeing that there are no unwanted intersections.
-We write $\eta(\C)$ for $\eta(||C||)$, and $\eta_H(\C)$ for $\eta_H(||C||)$.
+We write $\eta(\C)$ for $\eta(||\C||)$, and $\eta_H(\C)$ for $\eta_H(||\C||)$.

-Intuitively,~$\eta(X)$ is the minimal dimension of a hole in~$X$.
+Intuitively,~$\eta(X)$ is the minimum dimension of a hole in~$X$.
 For example, $\eta(S^n)=n+1$ because the hole, namely the non-filled ball, is of dimension $n+1$.
-For the disk~$B^n$, $\eta(B^n)=\infty$. $\eta(X)=0$ means $X=\emptyset$, and $\eta(X)=1$ means that~$X$ is non-empty and is not path-connected.
+For the disk~$B^n$, $\eta(B^n)=\infty$, because there is no hole, meaning that images of $S^n$ can be filled for every $n$. $\eta(X)=0$ means $X=\emptyset$, and $\eta(X)=1$ means that~$X$ is non-empty and is not path-connected.
 For another example, $\eta(\C)\ge 2$ means path-connectedness.
 The ``2'' is the size of the simplices that are used for filling those holes that are fillable.
-This is valid also for higher numbers, and this significance of $\eta$ makes its use natural in combinatorial settings.
+This is valid also for higher dimensions, which makes~$\eta$ a natural parameter in combinatorial settings.